 - Avoid washing or drying articles that are stained or soaked in a flammable substance such as vegetable oil, wax, paint, solvent, gas, etc. in household appliances.
-Throw these items out or have a specialized company clean them.
+Throw these items out as recommended by the manufacturer or, better still, have a specialized company clean them.
 If you must do it yourself, take the following precautions:

 - First hang them up outside to allow the substance to evaporate.